hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/Design-Handoff-Issue.md

 - Assign and Prep
   - [ ] Designer: Review User Story
   - [ ] Designer: Work with PM and Design Lead to clarify any questions about the User Story
-  - [ ] Designer: Work with Design Lead to determine appropriate place/page to Draft Design in
+  - [ ] Designer: Review the figma location and get any needed clarification from Design Lead
-### Figma
-- Draft and Review:
+- Draft:
    - [ ] Designer: Draft Design
    - [ ] Complete Design Iterations section below
       - [ ] design requirement 1